jiroomizu/Svelte-Prisma-Mysql-template/README.md

 Svelte is easy to start, easy to maintain, and lightweight in many cases.
 And Svelte-Kit is also great to develop webapps.

 In here, I just made one simple GraphQL query to fill the contents from DB, but it shows how to deal with many to many relations query and mutation.
-Check `posts.resolver.ts` in api.
+Check `posts.resolver.ts` in `/api/src/models/`.

 Svelte https://svelte.dev/